pfitsplus/pfitsplus.github.io/_research/05-code-comparison.md

 ![](/assets/images/research/code-comparison/si/BA-512_time_series.png)
 **Figure 2.** Maximum dust densities $$\max(\rho_\mathrm{d})$$ as a function of time for Problem BA at a grid resolution of 512².
 The units for density and time are the initially uniform gas density $$\rho_\mathrm{g,0}$$ and the local orbital period $$T$$, respectively.
-The top panel uses a similar cadence for each time series with an average of 630 samples per code.
+The top panel uses a similar cadence for each time series.
 The bottom panel shows the simple moving average $$\mathrm{SMA}$$ with a sampling window of $$10T$$.
 Dotted lines show codes that implement an average of $$n_\mathrm{p} = 1$$ Lagrangian particle per grid cell, solid lines show codes with pressureless dust fluids, and line colors show different codes.